Evil Things: A Simple, Scary Story

 THE BIG ECONOMIC MELTDOWN

 Fast forward about one year later.
-I was still working at an investment bank staring at a computer screen for hours and hours while the computer screen sucked the life out of me moment by moment.
+I was still working at an investment bank as a developer, staring at a computer screen working on specialized Salesforce development for hours and hours while the computer screen sucked the life out of me moment by moment.
 Is this as good as it gets I wondered, as I continued to suffer in silence.
 I was one year older, and I still had not made a movie.
 On the upside, I actually managed to find some new friends.
 Then the big economic downturn began.
 Hundreds of people at the investment bank I was working at were being let go.
 Then hundreds turned to thousands.
 It was insane.
 My entire division of some 2,000 people was suddenly shut down.
 I witnessed grown men and women crying as they gathered their belongings.
 They were escorted out to the street by security guards.
 Some of these people had worked faithfully for the bank for more than 20 years, and were let go in a matter of days.
 It was traumatic to witness this whole thing unfold.
 I guess I was lucky because I was quickly transferred to another department in the company.
 I was safe, but not for long.
 My supervisor in my new department quickly informed me that the bank would have to also let me go in about 3 months.
 I was grateful.
 I had been given a lot of time to figure out what I would do next.

 A FRIEND IN NEED IS A FRIEND INDEED